Community Engaged Learning and Teaching (CELT) Fellowship

 The McCarthy Center’s Community-Engaged Learning and Teaching (CELT) Fellowship brings together faculty from across disciplines and with varying levels of community engagement expertise to participate in an intensive interactive learning community.
 The program is designed to foster faculty learning about community-engaged principles, pedagogies, and practices; cultivate supportive and reciprocal relationships with peers and community partners; facilitate critical dialogue about the nature of community engagement and social justice; and generate high-quality community-engaged learning opportunities for students.
 Content is shared through readings, discussions, interactive activities, multimedia presentations, guest speakers, written reflections, and panels.

-- Three follow up meetings during spring semester, dates and times TBD
+- Three follow up in-person sessions during spring semester, dates and times TBD based on participants’ availability

-- Completion of three short (2-3 page) written reflections
+- Completion of two short (2-3 page) written reflections